 The Student Services Planning Council has revised its program review teams in spring 2011 and has implemented changes to its forms in spring 2012 to better align with those used by instructional programs.
-This is shown in Table 35 in page 163.
+This is discussed in more detail in Standard I.A.4 on page 8.